The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 Their Newsletter Builder feature also tracks Tracking Acquisition sources.
 This is a unique metric and directly impacts your strategic decisions.

-Beehiiv also offers an option to host and build a site on their platform as well.
-I guess some creators get the benefit of hosting newsletters & sites on the same platform.
+Beehiiv also offers an option to host and build a site on their platform.
+I suppose some creators benefit from hosting newsletters & sites on the same platform.

 Finally, Beehiiv does support Automations.
 You can create conditions using a visual workflow, and if you want to publish or promote email forms on your WordPress site, then Beehiiv has a dedicated integration for this.